 Consider taking part in live briefs, enter competitions and take advantage of exhibitions all are a great way of building your skills and making contacts.
 There are likely to be opportunities to do this through your time at university, so find out what is available.
 Use your current part-time job productively, if you are working as a shop assistant take time to forge links with the visual merchandising team in your branch, it might lead to some creative work experience.

 It is also worth considering the voluntary sector for work experience.
-Purple Door offers current students and graduates access to a Virtual Volunteering Bank which provides opportunities through the paper-based bank located in the Purple Door careers centre.
+Careers and Employability offers current students and graduates access to a Virtual Volunteering Bank which provides opportunities through the paper-based bank located in the Careers and Employability centre.

 If you wish to instigate voluntary work experience during the vacation periods please refer to ‘External sites’ on the voluntary work experience section on our website.